alveerraa/portfolio/README.md

 ### 2. Upload to S3
 - Create an S3 bucket
-- Enable static website hosting
+- Enable static website hosting (later removed to avoid billing after testing).
 - Upload your files
 - Set `index.html` as the index document
 - Make files public (if required)